 - A. Regular sessions of the IEFASC are held monthly on the fourth Monday of the month at a set location and will begin promptly at 7:00 p.m. unless otherwise ordered by the committee. - a.
-If there is a reason to move the day of the IEFASC, the chair must inform the body at the session prior, or to get in contact with all GSRs and trusted servants of the body to inform them of the change. - B. All IEFASC sessions are non-smoking.
-Smoking is only permitted outside the building.
+If there is a reason to move the day of the IEFASC, the chair must inform the body at the session prior, or to get in contact with all GSRs and trusted servants of the body to inform them of the change. - B. In case of emergency or unforeseen circumstances, the chair may utilize any online platform to carry out the business of the committee.
+The committee shall delegate responsibilities as necessary, if required.
+The IEFASC is responsible for purchasing and making available an online platform for use by the IEFASC and its committees. - C. All IEFASC sessions are non-smoking.
+Smoking is only permitted outside the building in designated areas.

-SECTION 3: SPECIAL SESSIONS
+SECTION 3: SPECIAL SESSIONS (AD-HOC)